 What does that revenue look like?

 OK.
-Since we were in “Selena mode” and using an album track as an example … Let's stay on the Selena train and take a look at one of her singles.
-And I’m not going to pick one specific song here - because I could easily be calling out a particular songwriter’s income.
-Let’s pick a pretty big hit, one that’s streamed over 500,000,000 (500 Million) times on Spotify (again, just using Spotify since every track’s streaming numbers are public).
+Since we were in “Selena mode” and using an album track as an example … Let’s stay on the Selena train and take a look at one of her radio singles.
+And I’m not going to pick one specific song here – because I could easily be calling out a particular songwriter’s income.
+Let’s pick a pretty big hit, one that’s streamed over 500,000,000 (500 Million) times on Spotify (again, just using Spotify since every track’s plays are public).

 500,000,000 Million streams